SharePoint/sp-dev-docs/docs/general-development/color-palettes-and-fonts-in-sharepoint.md

 # Color palettes and fonts in SharePoint

 Use this reference to define the color palette or font scheme that is used in a SharePoint site.

+[!IMPORTANT] This extensibility option is only available for classic SharePoint experiences.
+You cannot use this option with modern experiences in SharePoint Online, like with communication sites.

 ## Color palettes
 <a name="color"> </a>